 Does my child?

-Understand the Code of Conduct for Read the Code of Conduct for School Bus School Bus Travel?
-Know the bus number and stop to school?
-Ensure your child is capable of travelling independently.
-Know the bus number and stop from school?
+How can I help?
+Understand the Code of Conduct for School Bus Travel?
+Read the Code of Conduct for School Bus Travel. \square Know the bus number and stop to school?
+Ensure you child is capable of travelling independently. \square Know the bus number and stop from school?
 Practice walking your child to and from their bus stop.
-Know what do they do if they miss their normal stop?
+Bus Know what to do if they miss their normal stop?
 Ensure your child stays back from the road and waits until the bus stops.
 Need a school bus buddy?
-Discuss what to do if your child misses their Know their wet season backup travel plans? stop: stay on the bus and tell the driver, don't get off at the next stop.
-Discuss wet season backup travel plans.
+Discuss what to do if your child misses their stop; stay on the bus and tell the driver, don't get off at the next stop. \Box Know their wet season backup travel plans? □ Discuss wet season backup travels plans.
+Understand that they must follow directions outlined by the CHO as required.
+Ensure your child is following directions by the CHO as required. \Box Know the safest pathway to school? \Box Practice walking to and from school.
+Walk □ Know how to cross a road safety? \Box Set an example, always use the crossings.
+W: □ Have a walking buddy?
+Be sure to wait for traffic to stop before crossing. \Box Know the safest pathway to school?
 Practice walking to and from school.
-Know the safest pathway to school?
-Know how to cross a road safely?
-Set an example, always use the crossings.
-Be sure to wait for traffic to stop before Have a walking buddy? crossing.
-Always wear a seatbelt/child restraint.
-Know the safest place to be picked up and dropped off?
-Discuss being a safe passenger.
-Know how to wear a seatbelt or child Discuss safe school drop off and pick up restraint? with your child.
-Know which is the car safety door?
-Discuss using the car safety door: rear door closest to the kerb to enter and exit.
-Always wear a helmet.
-Know how to ride a bike safely?
-Know the safest way to school?
-Practice riding to and from school with your child.
-Know where to store their bike at school?
-Discuss the safest places to cross the roads.
-Have a bike helmet?
+Car \Box Know how to cross a road safety? \Box Set an example, always use the crossings.
+O □ Have a walking buddy?
+Be sure to wait for traffic to stop before crossing. \Box Know the safest pathway to school? □ Practice walking to and from school. دە \Box Know how to cross a road safety? \Box Set an example, always use the crossings.
+Bike □ Have a walking buddy?
+Be sure to wait for traffic to stop before crossing. \Box Have a bike helmet? \Box Discuss the safest places to cross the roads.

-Does your child know their contact details?
+Does your child know child know their contact details?
 Cut, laminate and store these details in your child's school bag.

 My contact details:

-Name:

-Address:

-School:
+Name

+Address

+School

-Bus number: Bus stop location:
+Bus Number Bus stop location

-Emergency contact: